synapsestudios/cookbook-template/README.md

     - Development Host Name
 1. Commit the files and submodules to master and push to origin.
 1. Add the cookbooks repository to the main project (see [api-template README](https://github.com/synapsestudios/api-template) for more details).

+### Testing
+1. To initalize the repo in test mode, run `./initialize.sh -t`.
+This will create a repo with no remote.